tristaneason/wree/wp-content/plugins/seriously-simple-podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 2.7.2 =
+* 2021-06-11
+* UPDATE SUMMARY: Hotfix for the "Exclude series from default feed" by default option
+* [FIX] Reverted "Exclude series from default feed" to the previous state
+* [FIX] Select "Exclude series from default feed" by default ONLY for the new series

+= 2.7.1 =
+* 2021-06-10
+* UPDATE SUMMARY: Updated the onboarding wizard video, UX improvement
+* [UPDATE] Updated the onboarding wizard video
+* [UPDATE] Added the video to the plugin description
+* [UPDATE] Removed the old welcome page
+* [FIX] When creating a new Series, select "Exclude series from default feed" by default

 = 2.7.0 =
 * 2021-05-20